 - learning to be more accepting of emotions (increasing tolerance to emotions)

-- learning how to be more present in our bodies and in the world outside
+- learning how to be more present

 - increasing tolerance to uncertainty

 - improving assertiveness skills and learning how NOT to feel responsible for how everybody else is feeling